---

 Therefore, please be careful when using curly brackets in asciidoc documents.

-There are rare cases when Liquid interferes with your document, such as this document that needs to include lot of liquid example code.
+There are rare cases when Liquid interferes with your document, such as this document that needs to include a lot of liquid example code.

 In such cases use Liquid tags raw and endraw to avoid Liquid processing.